XenitAB/xenitab.github.io/docs/blog/12factor.md

 Even your orchestration platform itself is a backing service, not just the services that run inside it.
 A service can leverage the Kubernetes control plane to run a one-off job or provision cloud resources to serve a new customer.

 The original text focuses a lot on relational databases.
 It is worth pointing out that you can create a service which scalably serves long-lived state without violating the 12 factors: as long as there is a procedure to claim or negotiate access to a particular shard of the state (e.g. backups stored in an Azure storage account), the actual process can remain stateless.
 Contemporary thinking in this matter is still coloured by software that predates the cloud era (e.g. MySQL, Elasticsearch, RabbitMQ).
 For an example of what is possible in 2022, we can look at [Loki](https://github.com/grafana/loki).

-Indicators:

-- containers with process managers in them
-- environments requiring VPN tunnels
-- relying on unauthenticated access and/or unencrypted transport between services

 ## Factor V: Build, release, run